bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 Binary releases
 ---------------

-If you're on Windows, you download the current binary release at https://github.com/bastienleonard/pysfml2-cython/downloads, and ignore most of this section.
+If you're on Windows, you can download the current binary release at https://github.com/bastienleonard/pysfml2-cython/downloads, and ignore most of this section.
 Currently, there's an installer for Python 2.7, 32 bits.
 The Python 3 version is coming.
 The installer contains the module itself, and the required DLLs (SFML and dependencies).
 The DLLs are dropped in Python's folder, e.g. ``C:\Python27``.
-I tried to place them in a directory inside ``Lib\site-packages\``, but Windows wouldn't find the DLLs at runtime (although it works for Pygame's installer, I have no idea why).
+I tried to place them in a directory inside ``Lib\site-packages\``, but Windows wouldn't find the DLLs at runtime (it works for Pygame's installer though, I have no idea why).

 There are also two older zip files named ``python2-sfml2-cython-win32.zip`` and